sealionking/drupal_module_og-sm/og_sm_taxonomy/README.md

 ## Functionality
 This module provides:
-* Support one global vocabulary with Site specific terms.
+* Support global vocabularies with Site specific terms.
 * Manage terms per Site.
 * Select only from terms within the Site when creating content.
+* A token provider for terms within a Site (used for path aliases).

 > **NOTE** : vocabulary terms will be automatically filtered to only those
 > related to the current Site context.